Inverse Optimization: Theory and Applications: Applications in Design Problems

-Consider a hierarchical leader-follower problem in which the leader makes the first decision and then the follower responds with their own decision \citep{colson2005bilevel, colson2007overview}.
-The leader represents a governmental entity or policy-maker that creates incentives $\btheta \in \bTheta$ to encourage specific individual decisions, such as those that are environmentally friendly or socially responsible.
-Incentives are assumed to be monetary rewards, which appear as perturbations to the follower's cost minimization objective.
-These problems assume that the follower's decision-making problem is fully observable.
-This problem can be formulated as a bilevel program
+Bilevel games represent hierarchical decision-making problems in which a leader makes the first decision and then a follower responds with their own decision \citep{colson2007overview}.
+The leader may represent a policy-maker that generates incentives $\btheta \in \bTheta$ to encourage specific follower decisions that, for example, may be environmentally friendly or socially responsible.
+When the incentives are monetary, they appear as perturbations to the objective of the follower's decision-making process

-where $f(\bx)$ is the objective for the leader (e.g., environmental costs) and $g(\bx, \btheta)$ is the incentive-dependent objective of the follower (e.g., system user costs).
-We refer the reader to~\citet{kleinert2021survey} for a survey of bilevel optimization.